• Home

 Bentonite clay can also be used as toothpaste, similar to using charcoal on your teeth to whiten and deep cleanse.
 Simply dip your wet toothbrush in the clay and brush.

-With the antibacterial properties, it can raise the pH level in your mouth and help remove plaque.
+With its antibacterial properties, it can raise the pH level in your mouth and help remove plaque.
 It has been known to help remineralize teeth.

 Bentonite Clay Recipes